Poker Face (2022 film): Release

-The film had a limited theatrical release on November 16, 2022 and was released on VOD by Screen Media on November 22, 2022.
+The film had a limited theatrical release in international markets on November 16, 2022 and was released on VOD in the United States and Canada by Screen Media on November 22, 2022.

 Reception

 Box office

-Poker Face grossed a worldwide total of $1.7 million.
+Poker Face grossed $2.6 million at the box office during its limited theatrical release in international markets.

 Critical response

-On the review aggregator Rotten Tomatoes, the film has an approval rating of 9% based on 32 reviews, with a weighted average of 4.2/10.
-The site's critical consensus reads, "As Kenny Rogers told us, you've got to know when to fold 'em -- a warning Russell Crowe should have heeded when he got the script for Poker Face."
-On Metacritic, the film holds a score of 43 out of 100, based on 10 critics, indicating "mixed or average reviews".

-Common Sense Media rated the film 3 out of 5 stars, while Glenn Kenny of RogerEbert.com gave it 2 stars, saying, "Even if you can sense the fun Crowe is having with the camera setups in certain scenes, "Poker Face" is simultaneously a lot and not all that much."
+Common Sense Media rated the film 3 out of 5 stars, while Glenn Kenny of RogerEbert.com gave it 2 stars, saying, "Even if you can sense the fun Crowe is having with the camera setups in certain scenes, 'Poker Face' is simultaneously a lot and not all that much."